mfpaccessibilite/MFP_AccessPlayer/README.md

 * Management of playback speed
 * Management of chaptering files in 'WebVTT' format
 * Possibility of creating an interactive transcript from the selected subtitle file with automatic text highlighting
+* Support Vimeo hosted video (a bug in Vimeo API avoid the playback speed with Vimeo)
+* Skins supports to customize the player layout (the player come with 3 differents skins, blue, red and green, feel free to make your own and to contribute it)
+* Multilinguale (we provide translation in French and English, please contribute to add new translation)
+* We provide right now plugins of the player, one for WordPress the other one for ResourceSpace.
+Today they use old version of the plugin (V 1.0.2).
+They will be updated soon.

 ## Browser compatibility